ericmjl/principled-ds-workflow/slides.md

 ### What's the "latest status of analysis" update?

 - Where's the dashboard/web app that powers this analysis?
-- Is the analysis up-to-date, such that
+- Is the analysis up-to-date with the latest data?

 ----